davesnitty/footnoter/README.md

 		$(document).ready(function(){;
 			var fnote_options = {};
-			fnote_options.footer_id = 'footnotes'; 	//tells it where to put your footnotes fnote_options.tagname = 'fn';			//tells it the tag name you chose for your inline footnotes footnoter(fnote_options);
+			fnote_options.footer_id = 'footnotes'; 	//tells it where to put your footnotes fnote_options.fnclassname = 'fn';			//tells it the class name you chose for your inline footnotes footnoter(fnote_options);
 		});
 		</script>